mmettler21/political_analysis/README.md

 </table>

-## WORDS ????
+## Quotes counting

+A part of the story told by our data is taken from the study of two newspapers, the New York Times and Fox news, from which the occurrences of quotations made by each newspaper was analysed.
+To begging with, the data showed that the New York Times had more quotations available in the Quotebank dataset than Fox news.
+The number of quotations found for the New York Times was of 894838 quotes compared to 708383 for Fox News.
+Then, by searching for some topics where it is known republicans and democrats have opposing opinions, the occurrences of certain topic-related quotations were analysed for each newspaper.
+This choice of quotations was done thanks to a selection of words that usually are employed when talking about the chosen topics.
+Besides, each word was mapped to the same, normalized form, by stripping affixes (words stemming) whenever possible.
+This allowed to cover a higher range of quotations that could be related to the chosen topics of immigration, terrorism, climate change, abortion, religion, racism.
-We selected some words that we thought they can differentiate democrats and republicans and we analyze their frequency of apparencies in the Quotebank.
-We notice that even though the number of quotations from the New York Times in the Quotebank dataset is larger than the one from Fox News <b> (mettre NUMBER !!!!!!!!!!!!!) </b>, the later has more quotations about those topics than the other one, except for climate change where their occurrences are similar.
-From this we can maybe elaborate a first hypothesis that Fox News gives a higher importance to sensitive topics.
+The first thing that could be noticed is that even though the number of quotations from the New York Times in the Quotebank dataset is larger than the one from Fox News, the later has, in general, more quotations about the selected topic.
+This behavior was observed for all topics, except for climate change where their normalized occurrences were similar (as shown in the plot number###).
+Here the normalization was done by dividing the number of quotations obtained, for each topic and each newspaper, by the total number of quotations of each newspaper.
+The percentage of immigration related quotes cited by the New York Times related to the total amount of quotes the New York Times cites is then, for example, obtained and can be compared to the corresponding quotes percentage from Fox News.

 <body>
 <center>